LCA Graduate Achieves Top ACT Score

 The ACT is a curriculum-based achievement exam that measures what students have learned in school.
 Students who earn a 36 composite score have likely mastered all of the skills and knowledge they will need to succeed in first-year college courses in the core subject areas.

-“Brady is an incredible young man,” commented LCA President Brian Sinchak.
-“Beyond this significant academic achievement, Brady also gives back to his community through his leadership as an Eagle Scout.
-We couldn’t be happier for Brady.”
+“Clair is an incredible student,” commented LCA President Brian Sinchak.
+“Beyond this significant academic achievement, Clair also gives back to her community through a variety of service initiatives.
+We couldn’t be happier for Clair.”

 In the End, It’s the Beginning that Counts!